JDulin/ElevatorPlayground/README.md

-'Reading in some data is similar to picking up a person, and writing data can be thought of as dropping the person off somewhere.
-Regular (i.e., not solid state) hard drives have large cylinders of addresses.
-This is sort of like a rolled up building.'
+## Elevator Playground:  A Simple Scala Scheduler

-##  Distributed Applications Engineer Coding Challenge
+This elevator simulation provides an interface for the simplest elevator commands and an implementation of the SCAN algorithm to improve on the naive first-come, first-served (FCFS) elevator scheduling algorithm.

-This elevator simulation provides an interface for the simplest elevator commands and an algorithm which takes some naive steps to improve on a first-come, first-served (FCFS) scheduling algorithm.
+Fun fact: The SCAN algorithm is qualitatively similar to the most basic disk-scheduling algorithm!
+Reading in some data is similar to picking up a person, and writing data can be thought of as dropping the person off somewhere.
+Regular disk hard-drives have large cylinders of addresses which can be thought of as a rolled up building.

 Data Structures: